 An individual may, upon written request to Crofton House School, request that an error or omission in any personal information that is under our control be corrected.
 We will, as appropriate, amend the information as requested and send the corrected personal information to each third party it was disclosed to during the preceding year.

 Crofton House School will protect personal information by security safeguards that are appropriate to the sensitivity level of the information.

 In the course of daily operations, access to personal information is restricted to authorized employees who have a legitimate reason for accessing it.
 For example, teachers will have access to personal information about students but not the family's account with the school.

 Employees are appropriately educated about the importance of privacy and they are required to follow the school's policies and procedures regarding handling of personal information.

-Student files are stored in secured filing cabinets.
-Access is restricted to only those employees who, by nature of their work, are required to see them (teachers, teacher-aides, counsellors, secretaries, etc.).
+Student records are, as much as possible, in an electronic format and accessible via pass-word protected login to the MySchool student information system (SIS).
+Access to confidential information in the “files” section of MySchool is is restricted to only those employees who, by nature of their work, are required to see them (administrators, personal counsellors, archivist, etc.).

 Principle 8: Openness